shmorri/docs-casa-prod/3.1.4/source/developer/ldap-data.md

 }
 ```

-Besides returning a more friendly data structure (`List`) if the underlying LDAP attribute is unassigned, you'll get an empty list - not a ` null` value.
+Besides returning a more friendly data structure (`List`) if the underlying LDAP attribute is unassigned, you'll get an empty list - not a ` null` value -.

 We are already done with point 2 of the [list](#key-facts-from-schema).
 Let's move onto the more interesting 3 (modifying).

 ### Setting the owners of a client

 Selecting owners for a client is out of the scope of this tutorial.
 This task only involves retrievals so you can easily extrapolate your current knowledge to the field of users.
-This time use as base branch `ldapService.getPeopleDn()` (ou=people,o=...,o=gluu) and as structural class `gluuPerson`.
+This time use as base the branch `ldapService.getPeopleDn()` (ou=people,o=...,o=gluu) and `gluuPerson` as structural class.

 Actually, for our toy example you can write a class that resembles `org.gluu.casa.core.ldap.BaseLdapPerson` (found in `casa-shared` maven dependency).
 Ensure there is a setter for `uid`, and also a method `getDn` that returns `ldapEntry.getParsedDN()`.